unbound-tech/pycryptoki/docs/problems.rst

      c_encrypt(session, key, "this is some test data", mechanism)

 Will work in Python 2, but NOT Python 3.
-Instead, use the :ref:`pycryptoki.conversions<conversions>` module to ensure that any data you pass into the cryptoki library is of the correct form.
+Instead, use the :ref:`pypkcs11.conversions<conversions>` module to ensure that any data you pass into the cryptoki library is of the correct form.

 Another 'gotcha' is that hex data represented as a string that is then used in an encrypt call would result in 2x the length of expected data::

-    from pycryptoki.conversions import to_bytestring, from_hex
+    from pypkcs11.conversions import to_bytestring, from_hex
     hex_data = "deadbeef"
     assert len(hex_data) == 8
     raw_data = list(from_hex(hex_data))